What is momentum and how can you employ its quality to enrich and enhance your life?

 The Strength and Power of Momentum

-Have you ever noticed that when you are “in the zone,” you are practically unstoppable at whatever task you put your mind to?
+Have you ever noticed that when you are “in the zone”, you are practically unstoppable at any task you put your mind to?
 In complete contrast, have you also experienced a lull in your activity where, no matter how hard you try, it seems that your body resembles that of a tired sloth?

 It happens even to the best of us… it just happens less to those of us who understand the concept and strength of MOMENTUM and the power it has over us all.

-When dealing with the ocean and it’s waves, we can see the power of momentum by the height of the swells.
-When hit with these waves, you can either surf it into an epic adventure or allow it to come crashing down on you and swallow you into its abyss.
+We can see the power of momentum by the height of the swells when dealing with the ocean and its waves.
+You can either surf it into an epic adventure or allow it to come crashing down on you and swallow you into its abyss.

 Movement gives momentum power

-MOMENTUM is “the strength or force that something has when it is moving.”
-If we dissect this definition, we discover that the most important part of this definition, which gives momentum its strength, is motion or movement.
+MOMENTUM is “the strength or force that something has when it is moving”.
+If we dissect this definition, we discover that the most important part, which gives momentum its strength, is motion or movement.
 In the absence of motion, there is no momentum.
 In physics, it is known that if there is motion, there is a force acting and present.
 There is no motion if a force does not exceed the friction required to keep it at rest.
 If there is no motion, then there is no force acting.
 Therefore force and motion are directly correlated to momentum.

 How to Avoid Losing Momentum

-Ok, now here is the part you been waiting for… in our lives, why do we need momentum and what type of momentum?
-(Cue drumroll) Momentum can be utilized and applied to most everything in our lives by applying more force to it.
-Let me give you an example: When surfing, you will quickly understand that starting from a rest position is much more difficult than if you were already moving.
+Ok now, here is the part you been waiting for… in our lives, why do we need momentum, and what type of momentum?
+(Cue drumroll) Momentum can be utilized and applied to almost everything in our lives by applying more force to it.
+Let me give you an example.
+When surfing, you will quickly understand that starting from a rest position is much more difficult than if you were already moving.
 It makes sense, but this is due to the fact that much more force must be applied to overcome a static state.
 Once the board is moving, it requires less force to keep it in motion and moving along as you enjoy carving up the ocean swells.